Skulpturenmuseum Glaskasten Marl | Kollektiv 42 | cityscaper | Folkwang Universität der Künste: “Augmented Art Advertising”

 Opening on Friday, August 12th at 6 pm

 In the second part, those interested from all over North Rhine-Westphalia can experience the advertising posters in their neighborhood as exhibition areas of an augmented reality.
-The Skulpturenmuseum Marl owns around 700 works on canvas as well as drawings and graphics on paper, which have not been on view for a long time because the museum focuses mainly on sculpture, video and sound art.
-A selection of around 200 works of art is now being made accessible in this technically advanced form.
-They are landscape paintings, still lifes or depictions of people that were bought by the city of Marl in the late 1960s as decoration for representative locations in the then new town hall, long before the museum existed.
+The Skulpturenmuseum Marl owns around 700 works on canvas as well as drawings and graphics on paper, which have not been on display for a long time because the museum concentrates on its main areas: sculpture, video and sound art.
+Now a selection of around 200 works of art are being made accessible in this technically advanced form.
+They include landscapes, still lifes and depictions of people, which were purchased by the city of Marl at the end of the 1960s to decorate prestigious locations in the then new town hall, long before the museum existed.

 The Extended Worlds are a joint project by Anastasija Delidova and Philip Popien of the Essen media art duo Kollektiv 42, Robin Römer and the programmers from cityscaper GmbH from Aachen and the Skulpturenmuseum Marl.